atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 the Rug is to only work with projects that follow Maven conventions.

-While a Rug `.rug` file can contain many different editors, generators, reviewers, executors and predicates, the Rug runtime enforces that the first Rug definition in a `.rug` file should match the name of the file itself.
+While a Rug `.rug` file can contain many different editors, generators, reviewers and predicates, the Rug runtime enforces that the first Rug definition in a `.rug` file should match the name of the file itself.
 Therefore Rug files should be formatted using UpperCamelCase to match the name of the first Rug definition in the file.

-Further Rugs within the same file are conventionally understood to be in support of the main and initial Rug in the file.
+Further, Rugs within the same file are conventionally understood to be in support of the main and initial Rug in the file.

 #### Rug Predicate Naming

-Rug predicates in Rug DSL need to be in their own `.rug` file if they are to be reused by other Rugs or even external Rug archives and are formatted according to the same UpperCamelCase rules as editors, generators, reviewers and executors.
+Rug predicates in Rug DSL need to be in their own `.rug` file if they are to be reused by other Rugs or even external Rug projects and are formatted according to the same UpperCamelCase rules as editors, generators and reviewers.

-In addition a Rug predicate should be named according to what it includes.
+In addition, a Rug predicate should be named according to what it includes.
 For example, `IsMavenProject` would be a good name for a predicate that will ensure, if applied to an editor, that the corresponding editor could only be applied if the target met the conditions to be considered a Maven project.

-### Rug Archives
+### Rug Project Configuration

-Rug archive configuration is stored in a file in the `.atomist` directory.
-Rug archives that contain Rug DSL Rugs have their configuration stored in `.atomist/manifest.yml`.
-Rug archives using TypeScript must also include a `.atomist/package.json` defining their JavaScript metadata and annotation.
+Rug project configuration is stored in a file in the `.atomist` directory.
+Rug projects that contain Rug DSL Rugs have their configuration stored in `.atomist/manifest.yml`.
+Rug archives using TypeScript should also include a `.atomist/package.json` describing any dependencies

-If using the Rug DSL `manifest.yml` then it should name Rug archives according to the following rules:
+The Rug `.atomist/manifest.yml` should describe the Rug project according to the following rules:

-*   `group`: The organisation behind this Rug archive.
+*   `group`: The organisation behind this Rug project.
 Most commonly the GitHub organisation in which they reside.

 *   `artifact`: Name of the Rug archive (see next section)

-*   `version`: [Semantic version][semver] of this Rug archive
+*   `version`: [Semantic version][semver] of this Rug project

-*   `requires`: Specify the exact, or bounded, version of the Rug language that your Rug archive has been tested against.
+*   `requires`: Specify the exact, or bounded, version of the Rug language that your Rug project has been tested against.

-If you are using the Rug TypeScript approach, then the corresponding `package.json` in the `.atomist` directory should name the Rug archive according to the following rules:
+If you are using the Rug TypeScript approach, then the corresponding `package.json` in the `.atomist` is only used for dependencies and any other metadata require by the TypeScript compiler.
+The Atomist typings are added as

-*   `name`: Contains the org and name of the archive in the form `@<org>/<rug-archive-name>`
+follows:

-*   `version`: [Semantic version][semver] of this Rug archive
+*   `dependencies`: At a minimum specifies the version of the Rug typings module that your Rug project has been tested against in the form `{ "@atomist/rug": "<rug-version>" }`

-*   `dependencies`: At a minimum specifies the version of the Rug language that your Rug archive has been tested against in the form `{ "@atomist/rug": "<rug-version>" }`
+*NOTE: Adding the typings above does _not_ control the version of Rug itself.
+The manifest.yml file does this*

 [semver]: http://semver.org/

-#### Rug Archive Naming
+#### Rug Project Naming

-A Rug archive name should be hyphenated and start with the technology stack being targeted, such as `spring-boot`, followed by `-editors` if this is a Rug archive with a collection of useful editors, reviewers or executors.
+A Rug project name should be hyphenated and start with the technology stack being targeted, such as `spring-boot`, followed by `-editors` if this is a Rug archive with a collection of useful editors or reviewers.

-If the main purpose of a Rug archive is to be a generator then ending the name of the type of project it will generate would be most appropriate.
-For example if your Rug archive's main purpose was to be a generator for a Spring Boot Rest Service then `spring-boot-rest-service` or even `java-spring-boot-rest-service` would be appropriate.
-If your Rug archive's main purpose was simply to generate a valid Maven project then `maven-project` would be appropriate.
+If the main purpose of a Rug project is to be a generator, then ending the name of the type of project it will generate would be most appropriate.
+For example if your Rug projects's main purpose was to be a generator for a Spring Boot Rest Service then `spring-boot-rest-service` or even `java-spring-boot-rest-service` would be appropriate.
+If your Rug projects's main purpose was simply to generate a valid Maven project then `maven-project` would be appropriate.

-### Rug `tag` Annotations
+### Rug DSL `tag` Annotations

-Your Rugs should be annotated with a collection of `tag` annotations to optimise their search-ability relevance.
+Your Rugs should be annotated with a collection of `tag` annotations to optimise their discoverability.
 For example if you were to create an editor that affected the `readme` `documentation` then the following `tag` annotations would be applicable.